justintanyf/CS4248-Project-Group23/README.md

 #### Smaller BERT Models

 We tested smaller BERT models with fewer attention layers to investigate potential overfitting.
 However, the performance was similar, indicating that the number of attention layers was not the cause of lower test scores.
+Due to github's storage limitations, these models are not uploaded here.
+Do contact us if you require them.

 ## Results